• Skip to primary navigation

 ⭐️ Subscribe to the Vegan Huggs Newsletter and receive weekly recipes straight to your inbox!
 You'll also receive my FREE eCookbook featuring my top 10 recipes.

-overhead view of 2 waffles on a plate topped with berries.
+overhead view of 2 waffles on a plate topped with berries and whipped cream.

 Print Recipe Pin Recipe Rate this Recipe